What is CCUS and why is it key for the energy transition?

 Capturing carbon dioxide to reduce anthropogenic CO₂ emissions is not a new concept.
 It was first raised in a scientific paper in 1977, and the first large-scale demonstrations took place in the late 1990s.

-Historically, the US has held the highest market share in CCUS due to its extensive use of CO2 in Enhanced Oil Recovery.
+Historically, the US has held the highest market share in CCUS due to its extensive use of CO₂ in Enhanced Oil Recovery (EOR).
 The world’s largest post-combustion CCUS plant to date, situated at the W.A.
-Parish coal power station southwest of Houston, Texas, began operating in 2017 to provide CO2 for enhanced oil recovery (EOR).
+Parish coal power station southwest of Houston, Texas, began operating in 2016 to provide CO₂ for EOR.
+This plant adopted MHI's proprietary CO₂ capture technology that it has been developing with the Kansai Electric Power Co., Inc. since 1990.

 Yet, globally, CCUS has had a bumpier ride due to vacillating policy support, questions over viability, and public concerns about potential risks.
 However, with the IEA listing more than 700 CO₂ capture projects across the globe, and Wood Mackenzie predicting accelerated momentum for final investment decisions, CCUS could finally be on a growth trajectory.